King John signing the Magna Carta

-While kings were militarily successful abroad, relations between the kings and the barons were good.
-John was not successful in his military campaigns abroad.
+So long as English kings were militarily successful abroad, relations with the barons were good.
+But John was not very successful in his military campaigns abroad.
 His constant demands for more money and men angered the barons.
 By 1204, John had lost his land in northern France.
 In response to this, John introduced high taxes without asking the barons.
 This was against feudal law and accepted custom.

 John made mistakes in other areas as well.
 He angered the Roman Catholic Church.
-The pope, angered by John's behaviour, banned all church services in England in 1207.
+The pope, vexed by John's behaviour, banned all church services in England in 1207.
 Religion, and the fear of Hell, were very important to the people including the barons.
-The Catholic Church taught the people that they could only get to Heaven if the Catholic Church believed that they were good enough to got there.
+The Catholic Church taught the people that they could only gain entrance to Heaven if the Catholic Church believed that they were good enough to get there.
 How could they show their goodness and love of God if the churches were shut ?
 Even worse for John was the fact that the pope excommunicated him in 1209.
 This meant that John could never get to Heaven until the pope withdrew the excommunication.
-Faced with this, John climbed down and accepted the power of the Catholic Church giving them many privileges in 1214.
+Faced with this, John climbed down and accepted the power of the Catholic Church, giving them many privileges in 1214.

 1214 was a disastrous year for John for another reason.
 Once again, he suffered military defeat in an attempt to get back his territory in northern France.
 He returned to London demanding more money from taxes.
 This time the barons were not willing to listen.
 They rebelled against his power.
 The barons captured London.
 However, they did not defeat John entirely and by the Spring of 1215, both sides were willing to discuss matters.
 The result was the Magna Carta.